Bjarne-AAU/MonteCarloLocalization/report.md

 # Introduction

 Monte Carlo localization is a method common in mobile robotics that enables a robot to estimate its location within a known environment using a recursive Bayesian estimation approach.
-The robot is equipped with different sensors to sense and observe the environment as it moves around.
+The robot is equipped with different sensors to sense and observe the environment as it moves around the landscape.
-Using a given map, it then uses the observations to sequentically infer its location within that map.
+Using a given map of that landscape, it then uses the observations to sequentially infer its location within that map.

-In Bayesian terms, the recursive Bayesian estimation (or Bayesian filter) is a general method to estimate an unknown probability density function over time by incorporating new observation through an observation and a processing model.
+In Bayesian terms, the recursive Bayesian estimation (or Bayesian filter) is a general method to estimate an unknown probability density function over time by incorporating new observation through a processing and observation model.
-The probability density function represents the belief over the states of a dynamic system and can therefore be seen a a filtering process to eliminate less probable states and eventually estimate the true underlying state.
+The probability density function represents the belief over the states of a dynamic system and can therefore be seen as a filtering process that eliminates less probable states and eventually estimates the true underlying state.
-The computation of the posterior distribution is often untractable due to the complexity of the observation model and the dynamically changing state and is therefore often approximated by grid-based or particle-based Monte Carlo methods.
+The computation of the posterior distribution is often untractable due to the complexity of the observation model and the dynamically changing state, and is therefore often approximated by grid-based or particle-based Monte Carlo methods.

-In this project, we developed an demonstration application that shows the mechanism behind the recursive Bayesian estimation for grid- and particle-based Monte Carlo methods in a localization scenario.
+In this project, we developed a demonstration application that shows the mechanism behind the recursive Bayesian estimation for grid and particle-based Monte Carlo methods in a localization scenario.
-In this simulation, we send a autonomous robot or spacecraft to a remote area or planet which topological map is known beforehand.
+In this simulation, we send an autonomous robot (or spacecraft) to a remote area (or planet).
+The spacecraft knows a topological map of the landscape.
-The spacecraft is equipped with a vision sensor observing the height of the terrain nearby, and a motion sensor measuring the motion of the spacecraft.
+The spacecraft is also equipped with a vision sensor observing the elevation of the terrain nearby, and a motion sensor measuring the motion of the spacecraft.
 Using these noisy observations, the task is to estimate our location with respect to the given topological map.